kforner/karl.github.io/posts/package-depends-dirty-hack-solution.md

 ## Motivation

-As stated in the the "Writing R Extensions", the Software for Data Analysis book (aka the R bible), packages should whenever possible, to avoid name collision (masking) and ensure trustworthy computations.
+As stated in the the "Writing R Extensions", the Software for Data Analysis book (aka the R bible), packages should whenever possible use **Imports** instead of **Depends**, to avoid name collision (masking) and ensure trustworthy computations.
 See [this discussion on Stackoverflow](http://stackoverflow.com/questions/8637993/better-explanation-of-when-to-use-imports-depends).

 ## The problem

-So after adopting best practices, and only using **Imports** in my packages, the problem is that some packages _imported_ do not follow the those best practices and rely on **Depends** for their dependencies, and consequently will not find unless hacked.
+So after adopting best practices, and only using **Imports** in my packages, the problem is that some _imported_ packages do not follow those best practices and rely on **Depends** for their dependencies, and consequently will not find their dependencies unless hacked.

-Say we are writing a package **MyPkg**, that uses some functions a CRAN package **A**, listing a CRAN package **B** in its Depends.
+Say we are writing a package **MyPkg**, that uses some functions from a CRAN package **A**, which lists a CRAN package **B** in its Depends.

 _MyPkg::f_
 ```